Remote Superficial Femoral Artery Endarterectomy

 After your procedure:

-- You will be taken to a room where you can rest.
+You will be taken to a room where you can rest.
 Healthcare providers will watch you closely for any problems.
-Later, you will be taken to your hospital room, or you may be able to go home.
+You will then be taken to a hospital room, or you may be able to go home.
 A bandage may cover your stitches or staples.
 This bandage keeps the area clean and dry to help prevent infection.